 Craigmore Sustainables, a New Zealand owned and operated business that builds and manages New Zealand food and fibre businesses, has committed to planting at least a further 1,300 ha of hill country into forest, leaving an operational farm of 500-600 hectares.

 “Kauri Forestry LP is a forestry business built and managed by Craigmore Sustainables with European partners who are committed to being long-term passive investors with sustainability objectives,” says Che Charteris, chief executive of Craigmore Sustainables.

 “Our partners in Kauri Forestry LP have more than 300 years of experience in multi-use sustainable forestry.”

-Lagoon Hills will be managed under the global forest management benchmark of Forest Stewardship Council (FSC) Certification, he says.
+Lagoon Hill will be managed under the global forest management benchmark of Forest Stewardship Council (FSC) Certification, he says.

-“However, as New Zealand governors, we will go much further than FSC and operate Lagoon Hills at an even higher standard.”
+“However, as New Zealand governors, we will go much further than FSC and operate Lagoon Hill at an even higher standard.”

-Craigmore has developed a blueprint to improve Lagoon Hills, including:
+Craigmore has developed a blueprint to improve Lagoon Hill, including: